 Despite the laudable (and rare) focus on soundscape, the volume still falls short of being a complete account of the Suzhou jiao.
 It would be over thirty years before scholars like Yuan Jingfang began documenting the texts and music of complex rituals still more systematically (see e.g. her volumes on the Beijing yankou and the jiao of household Daoists in south Hebei).

 But of course, nothing is so valuable as film, and I still gnash my teeth (a Daoist practice of cosmic visualization, by the way!) over the loss of the 1956 documentary.
 In its absence, major projects to document Suzhou Daoist ritual on film have resumed in recent years.
-We can gain a flavour by watching a 2011 excerpt from the Dispatching the Talismans (fafu 发符) ritual segment here.
+We can gain a flavour by watching a 2011 excerpt from the Dispatching the Talismans (fafu 发符) ritual segment:

-What was not on the agenda was a description of ritual activities in the wider society around Suzhou at the time—more on that story later.
+What was not on the agenda in 1956 was a description of ritual activities in the wider society around Suzhou at the time—more on that story later.
 Meanwhile, let’s pause again to marvel at the energy of ritual research under the taxing conditions of Maoism.

 With many thanks to Tao Jin